 Thinking about using synthetic thatch roofing materials for your next project?
 We understand dealing with thatch roofing can be overwhelming, which is why we want to help make the process as simple as possible for you.
-We’re here to help answer any questions you may have.
-Take a look at six common questions about synthetic thatch including, what is synthetic thatch, what is the difference between natural and synthetic thatching, and is it better than natural thatch?
+We’re here to help answer any synthetic thatch roofing questions you may have.
+Take a look at six common synthetic thatch roofing questions including, what is synthetic thatch, what is the difference between natural and synthetic thatching, and is it better than natural thatch?

 What is synthetic thatch?

 Synthetic thatch is an alternative roofing solution to natural thatching.
 With synthetic thatch, you can capture the beauty of natural thatch without any of the problems.
 You don’t have to worry about the risk of fire, harsh weather conditions, infestations, or any maintenance costs.
 High-quality synthetic thatch can be made from HDPE, high-density polyethylene, or PVC materials and delivers the durability of commercial-grade building products so your roof will last longer without breaking down over time.